Honey Bees in Walls

 How to remove honey bees in walls

-Having honey bees in walls can seem like an impossible situation to remedy, especially without knocking a great hole in the wall, but here at SwarmCatcher we specialise in removing and relocating honey bees in walls and don’t necessarily have to knock a hole into the wall to do it.
+Having honey bees in walls can seem like an impossible situation to remedy, especially without knocking or cutting a great hole in the wall, but here at SwarmCatcher we specialise in removing and relocating honey bees in walls and don’t necessarily do it by knocking or cutting a hole into the wall to do so.

 How long have the honey bees been in the wall?

-For bees that have been in a wall for any length of time up to 3 weeks that are more difficult to move it may be possible to carry out a form of honeybee exclusion.
-When using this exclusion method it’s very important that we know the arrival date, which we then need to be able to confirm with an endoscope camera to ensure that the bees had arrived on that date and not just begun swarming on that date.
+For bees that are more difficult to move and have been in a wall for anything up to 3 weeks it may be possible to carry out a form of honeybee exclusion.
+When using this exclusion method it’s very important that we know the arrival date, and that we are able to confirm this using an endoscope camera to ensure that the bees have not been there for longer and not just swarmed on that date.

 If the honey bees have been in the walls for longer than this then there are really only two main options for the removal of the bees nest from the wall cavity, either they need to be cut-out or trapped out.

 Honey bee trap-out from a wall